Norfolk County Rifle Range, Inc.

 After meeting certain qualifications members are granted access to the club’s 25 yard indoor firing range suitable for most common pistol cartridges.
 The trap range is available for use when a Trap Range Safety Officer is present or can be used without a Trap Range Safety Officer, if using portable throwing devices or patterning a shotgun.
 There is no qualification for members to use the archery range.

 The public and NCRR members are encouraged to participate in the many competitions offered.
-NCRR sponsors NRA, USAS, ATA, FITA Archery and IDPA sanctioned shooting tournaments at the club facility in Chesapeake and at other ranges in the area.
+NCRR sponsors NRA, USAS, ATA, FITA Archery, and IDPA sanctioned shooting tournaments at the club facility in Chesapeake and at other ranges in the area.

 Members and non-members may also compete in weekly league-type competitions.

 The club conducts organized Archery, Smallbore and Airgun programs for junior shooters.
 We have these junior programs in place to train our youth for the possibility of becoming future Olympians.
-Safety, competitive skills and sportsmanship are emphasized.
+Safety, competitive skills, and sportsmanship are emphasized.

 NCRR is focused on being involved with the community and helping to ensure safe exposure to and education on, the shooting sports in non competitive ways.
 NCRR offers a variety of ways in which the community can be involved through a Ladies Night Program, Women on Target and Sports Shooting Day Events.
+Currently, the Ladies Night program is being restructured.